brockn/hdfs-nfs-proxy/src/main/resources/README.txt

 1. Start the server:

+        Below my conf/ directory has an hdfs-nfs-site.xml, hdfs-site.xml, core-site.xml,
-        Below, /usr/lib/hadoop/conf, is the path to my *-site.xml files.
-Note that the daemon should be started as the user running hdfs, typically hadoop or hdfs.
+        and a log4j.properties file.
+Note the daemon would typically be started as the same user who is running the NameNode typically either hdfs or hadoop.

-        To run the server on port 2049:
+        To run the server on port 2051:

-        $ ./start-nfs-server.sh /usr/lib/hadoop/conf 2049
+        $ ./start-nfs-server.sh confi/ 2051

 1. Mount hdfs

-        $ sudo mount /mnt/hdfs
+        $ sudo mount -v /mnt/hdfs

 1. You should now be able to access HDFS via ls -la /mnt/hdfs

 # FAQ

+* How do I use the dameon with Kerberos security enabled?

+Note this support is experimental and requires all users must have kerberos principals.

+         1) Have a working Keberos enabled Hadoop cluster
+         2) Generated a keytab for the nfs/_HOST@DOMAIN user
+         3) Enable security via the options described in hdfs-nfs-site.secure-sample.xml
+         4) Enable sec=krb5p on the client mount

-* I am running an NFS Server on port 2049, how can I configure this to use another port, say 2050?
+* How can I configure this to use another port, say 2051?

-         1) Change your start command to: ./start-nfs-server.sh /usr/lib/hadoop/conf 2050
+         1) Change your start command to: ./start-nfs-server.sh conf/ 2055
-         2) Add port=2050 to the mount options
+         2) Add port=2055 to the mount options

 * What is this good for? or Can I replace my expensive NAS?